-Integrated Windows Authentication (IWA / Kerberos) gives the end user access to Atlassian products without entering a user name and password.
-IWA SSO is typically used in an enterprise LAN, and is the preferred choice for Windows domains and Microsoft Desktop environments.
+Integrated Windows Authentication / Kerberos gives the end user access to Atlassian products without entering user name or password.
+It is typically used in an enterprise LAN, and is the preferred choice for Windows domains and Microsoft Desktop environments.

 IWA / Kerberos requires that client machines have access to a Key Distribution Center (KDC), which in the Windows world generally means Active Directory.
 For security reasons, AD is generally not reachable outside the local network/corporate intranet, making Kerberos mainly applicable within a company.